 What do real estate agents do?

-“Real estate agents wear many hats,” said Brett Johnson, a licensed real estate agent and the owner of Cash For House Pro, a real estate investment company in Denver.
-“They are a negotiator, marketer, researcher and problem solver.
+“Real estate agents wear many hats,” said Johnson.
+“They are a negotiator, marketer, researcher and problem-solver.
 Real estate agents can help find the perfect property, set the right price and navigate complex contracts.”

 What real estate agents can do for buyers

-• Finding a home: Your agent should help you find the perfect home, taking into account the area you want to live in, the type of home you want and your price range.
-They should send a list of homes to consider on a regular basis.
+- Finding a home: Your agent should help you find the perfect home, taking into account the area you want to live in, the type of home you want and your price range.
+They should regularly send a list of homes to consider.

-• Advising about potential homes: Your agent should know the market well and give you insight into homes you are interested in.
+- Advising on potential homes: Your agent should know the market well and provide insight into the homes you are interested in.
 They should be able to tell you about the area, spot potential issues and help you understand if the list price is fair.

-• Negotiating the deal: Your agent can advise on which points to negotiate aggressively on and which to avoid worrying about.
+- Negotiating the deal: Your agent can advise on which points to negotiate aggressively and which to avoid worrying about.

 What real estate agents can do for sellers